xobotyi/zoom-level/README.md

 ## ABOUT

 This plugin allows you to detect browser's and separate element's zoom level.
+It is [lightweight](https://bundlephobia.com/result?p=zoom-level) and has **no dependencies**!

 ## INSTALLATION